 And the Cons of Charity Shops in Cleveleys

-This page highlights just two of the charity shop names in Cleveleys, but exactly the same theory could be applied across the board.
-So, in the face of the full story, are charity shops really such a bad thing?
-And consider this, there must be a demand for them and stuff must sell, or they wouldn’t exist!
+This page highlights just a few of the charity shop names in Cleveleys, but exactly the same theory could be applied across the board.
+There must be a demand for them and stuff must sell, or they wouldn’t exist!
+But, in the interests of balance, what are the downside of them?

 Reducing the range of town centre shops

 One of the main complaints when a new shop opens is that the space would be better used by a normal high street store.
 That’s true, but in a world of supply and demand, empty units are advertised and made available for anyone to lease.
-Surely, if a ‘normal’ retailer wanted to occupy it they would?
+If a ‘normal’ retailer wanted to occupy it they would.
+The reality is that retail is a vulnerable game.
+There’s got to be enough demand in an area for a retail shop to survive – and the grim reality is that there often isn’t.

 Creating an uneven playing field

-According to the website charityretail.org.uk, Charity shops benefit from tax concessions under UK tax law because all the profits go to fund the work of the charity, which provides public benefit.
-Charity shops receive exemption from corporation tax on profits, a zero VAT rating on donated goods sales and 80% mandatory non-domestic rate relief on property taxes.
+According to the website charityretail.org.uk, Charity shops benefit from tax concessions under UK tax law.
+That’s because all the profits go to fund the work of the charity, which provides public benefit.
+Charity shops are taxed differently on profits, there’s a zero VAT rating on sales of donated goods and 80% mandatory non-domestic rate relief on property taxes.

 When you consider how much work all of these charities do to support their various causes, this seems only fair.